Well, we’re making our way through spring migration and

-Bluebirds growing up: 1. hatchling, 2. nestlings 3. slightly older nestlings 4. fledglings (Left to Right)
+Bluebirds growing up: 1. hatchling, 2. nestlings 3. slightly older nestlings 4. fledglings (Left to Right) |

-But what happens if they get out?!
-For whatever reason, sometimes nests aren’t as secure as the parents had hoped and the chicks get loose.
-What do you do if you find a chick?
+sometimes nests aren’t as secure as the parents had hoped and the chicks get

 What kind of chick is it?

-Here's a great example of a couple of owl chicks trying to get their wings to work
+Here's a great example of a couple of owl chicks trying to get their wings to work.

 How old is this chick?